torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 A toggle value indicating if modules are allowed to be loaded in an otherwise modular kernel.
 This toggle defaults to off (0), but can be set true (1).
-Once true, modules can be neither loaded nor unloaded, and the toggle cannot be set back to false.
+Once true, modules can be neither loaded analr unloaded, and the toggle cananalt be set back to false.
 Generally used with the `kexec_load_disabled`_ toggle.